South Asian logistics hubs are expanding fast. What does this fact possibly have with some GPS smart lock?

 - EGIS can be used as a GPS tracker, so you don’t have to buy additional trackers inside cargo containers.
 The lock will tell you where your cargo is now and provide the history of its movements globally.

-EGIS smart lock for users in Sri Lanka has a minimum one-time investment in hardware – the lock itself.
+EGIS smart lock has a minimum one-time investment in hardware – the lock itself.
 But its key functionality lies in the integration with a telematics platform that is subscription-based.
 The developer offers OPEX options as well for the hardware and a 60-days free commitment trial for the solution.

 As you see, the logistics sector becomes smarter.
-In Sri Lanka, it starts with you.
-Contact us to learn more about EGIS dynamic shield, schedule a live demo or presentation.
+Contact us to learn more about EGIS dynamic shield, and schedule a live demo or presentation.